about careers work policy organization economics amsterdam zurich hr@mutuol.com

 the executive team

-mutuol has an executive team, and they have the final say. they handle cross-office coordination, budget oversight, and governance. when a project is important enough, the exec team can assign partners from other offices to help. day-to-day operations still run locally, but strategic direction comes from the top.
+mutuol has an executive team, and they have the final say on cross-cutting decisions. they handle cross-office coordination, budget oversight, and governance. day-to-day operations run locally and self-directed.

 executive responsibilities: